 When writing a memoir there are so many ways to find inspiration.
-The question for me is never what is the point of writing them, it’s always let’s get the memories out and enjoy the process.
+The question for me is never what is the point of recording all of my random memories.
+It’s always let’s get the memories out and enjoy the process.
 You can work out where they fit later.

 Music is a wonderful way to evoke memories for your memoir, whether that is using music to stimulate or calm you or the piece brings a memory back.